w3c/wai-media-intro/source/accessible-media/production-captions.html.erb.md

 {::nomarkup}
 <%= ref :middle %>
 {:/nomarkup}

+Always provide the highest-quality captions that convey 100% accuracy.
+Keep the following points in mind when writing
 captions:

 -   Ensure that there are no spelling errors.
 This includes the names of characters or speakers.
 -   Use conventional grammar rules.
-After end punctuation (period, question mark, exclamation point, etc.), always begin a new caption.
+After end punctuation (period, question mark, exclamation point, etc.), always begin a new caption block.
 -   Do not edit unless you have a specific reason to do so (e.g., to achieve a specific reading level).
 Fillers such as "um," "ah," etc., can be deleted to save reading time unless doing so alters the